Tax deductions and other benefits you can enjoy when you’re self-employed

 As a self-employed person, you’re responsible for generating income by promoting your business and verifying the value of your goods and services.
 While running an independent business, you have to manage your internet and phone bills, travel expenditures and utility bills.

+Filing taxes when you’re self-employed doesn’t have to be hard.
 The good news is that, when you’re self-employed you can claim deductions related to your business.
 However, too many people miss deductions that can significantly decrease their tax bill.

 To make it easier for you to prepare your accounts for tax season (and claim any deductions you’re entitled to), Careful Cents have produced this quick guide to tax deductions and other benefits you can enjoy when you’re self-employed.